 Let's say that students are covering fractions during a regular class meeting for a math class.
 The CT notices that students are having difficulty with negative fractions.
 Based on this observation, the CT session will be an activity where students are put in small groups of 2 - 3, competing against each other, on a timed set of negative fraction examples on the board.
 All groups are verifying each other’s work, thereby promoting independent learning (which research shows is the most effective type of learning).

 What are the hours and pay of a CT?

 CTs are currently paid the highest district tutor rate of $11.71 per hour.
-The weekly hours are dependent on the unit load of the course, but typical CTs work 6-10 hours per week.
-Becoming a CT often times leads to other campus opportunities working more hours in different capacities.
+The weekly hours are dependent on the unit load of the course, but typically CTs work 6-10 hours per week.
+Becoming a CT oftentimes leads to other campus opportunities working more hours in different capacities.